traversaal-ai/mcp-basic-agent-implementation/README.md

 ## Overview

 This project includes the following features:
-- MCP server with custom tools for fetching weather data, summarizing YouTube videos, generating SQL queries, and more.
+- MCP server with custom tools for fetching weather data, summarizing YouTube videos, and more.
-- Integration with OpenAI and Azure OpenAI for generating responses and SQL queries.
+- Integration with OpenAI and Azure OpenAI for generating responses and YouTube summaries.
 - Real-time interaction through the MCP client.

 ## Project Structure